 Looking at its screenshot, you will probably have made out that Staxel takes a lot of inspiration for its graphics from Minecraft.
 Its cuboid world not just embraces the aesthetics of the block-building game, but also picks elements like crafting and creative freedom, and blends them with the farming and community aspects of games similar to Stardew Valley.
 As the newest resident of a village, you are tasked with restoring it to its former glory.
-You can do this by making new friends, building new relationships, pursuing hobbies, collecting rare items and a lot more.
-This PC-only offering also features a nifty multiplayer mode that puts you on an island with a town and a farm, where you can either work on the same farm together with other players or go off and do your own thing.
+You can do this by making new friends, building new relationships, pursuing hobbies, collecting rare items, and a lot more.
+This PC game offering also features a nifty multiplayer mode that puts you on an island with a town and a farm, where you can either work on the same farm together with other players or go off and do your own thing.

 3 – Verdant Skies